-Here’s an easy idea for DIY Father’s Day decorations: Colorful paper tie napkin rings, tie garland bunting decorations, and a tie card.
-It’s a kid-friendly activity and a festive way to Colorize your Father’s Day brunch.
+Here are three easy ideas for DIY Father’s Day decorations: Colorful paper tie napkin rings, tie garland bunting decorations, and a cute handmade tie card.
+These cute paper ties is both a kid-friendly Father’s Day craft activity and a festive way to colorize your Father’s Day brunch.
+Keep reading to download my free printable tie template to make your own Father’s Day decorations at home!

 The kids think Father’s Day is kind of like a birthday and so they wanted to decorate for “Daddy Day.”
-We each made some ties and I love how they’re all colorful and each have a different little personality.
+We each made some paper ties and I love how they’re all colorful and each have a different little personality.
+We made tie paper napkin rings and a tie Father’s Day handmade card…

 …and a tie garland above our kitchen island for breakfast.